TidierOrg/TidierStrings.jl/README.md

 ## What is TidierStrings.jl

-`TidierStrings.jl `is a 100% Julia implementation of the R lubridate package.
+`TidierStrings.jl `is a 100% Julia implementation of the R stringr package.

 `TidierStrings.jl` has one main goal: to implement stringr's straightforward syntax and of ease of use for Julia users.
 While this package was develeoped to work seamelessly with `Tidier.jl` fucntions and macros, it can also work as a indepentenly as a standalone package.